learn-co-curriculum/react-phase-2-project-requirements/README.md

 Your apps should live in separate repositories.
 This means you will have two separate repos.

-1. You should generate your API using the following command: `rails new my-project-api --api -T`
+1. You should generate your API using the following command: `rails new my-project-api --api -T --database=postgresql`.
+(Setting your database up as Postgres initially will make deployment easier at a later stage.)
 2. To create your React project, you may use a tool called [create-react-app](https://github.com/facebookincubator/create-react-app), an awesome project generator developed by Facebook.
 To use this
 	+ `npm install -g create-react-app` - this installs the generator as a global package
 	+ In the directory where you'd like to create your project, `create-react-app my-project-client`.
 It's that simple!